semihozankaya/Data-Engineering-2-Assignment-/readme.md

-This the root folder that  contains the material for the term assignment of Data Engineering 2.
+This is the root folder that  contains the material for the term assignment of Data Engineering 2.

 Raw and clean data can be found in the Data folder whereas